fniessink/next-action/docs/README.in.md

 *Next-action* sorts the groups according to the most important next action in the group.
 Actions may be repeated if they belong to multiple groups, as is the case with the `Buy paint` task above.

+If you always want to group next actions, you can configure this in the configuration file.
+See the section below on how to configure *Next-action*.

 ### Configuring *Next-action*